agentsoz/bdi-abm-integration/examples/conservation/report/README.md

 ```
 ./postproc.sh ./testing-20170801-f5acd62-sa/test/output/
 ```
-This will create the database `./testing-20170801-f5acd62-sa/test/output/output.db` You have to do this for each scenario that was run.
-For instance, for the two-scenario experiments, you will have to do all of the following:
+This will create the database `./testing-20170801-f5acd62-sa/test/output/output.db`.
+You have to do this for each scenario that was run.
+For instance, for the HC25/HC75 experiments, you will have to do all of the following:
 ```
 ./postproc.sh ../testing-20170816-5c3a824-hice/test/run-hi-ce-comparison.sh.output.hice25/
 ./postproc.sh ../testing-20170816-5c3a824-hice/test/run-hi-ce-comparison.sh.output.hice25.visit/